Cottage Country Travel Services

 Fireworks are not permitted at any cottage under any circumstances.

-The Federal government produces a "Safe Boating Guide" we encourage all renters to read.
+The Federal government produces a 'Safe Boating Guide' we encourage all renters to read.
 It covers the safety equipment required in ALL watercraft (including paddle boats and canoes) and covers the new Operator Competency Requirements that are now in effect.
 Please obtain a copy of this booklet - (call 1 800 267 6687 or visit their web site at (Boating Safety)...
 Safe Boating is Everyone's Business...

-If you have a question or a problem while you're at the cottage - by all means contact the owner or the local/alternate contact noted in the Cottage Instructions contained in the Travel Package you receive on booking.
+If you have a question or a problem while you're at the cottage - by all means contact the owner or the local/alternate contact noted in the Cottage Instructions contained in the Travel Package you receive upon booking.
 Owners would much prefer to hear from you BEFORE a small problem turns into a bigger one.

 In Ontario, many of the lakes are on controlled water systems such as the Trent Severn Waterway System - and usually, the water levels will change during the course of the year, sometimes dramatically.
 This will vary from lake to lake and from year to year depending on precipitation levels and waterway system requirements.